-b.
+c.
 Alabama Water Watch Chemical Workshops

-Stormwater Program staff attended a Trainer Refresher Course on September 14, 2013.
-In partnership with Turkey Creek Nature Preserve and the Botanical Gardens, this staff member assisted in conducting Alabama Water Watch trainings to 180 middle school students at the Turkey Creek Nature Preserve on October 23 and October 24, 2012.
+Stormwater Program staff coordinated and conducted Alabama Water Trainings held on May 10, 2014 to certify and recertify 7 volunteer citizen monitors.
 These community volunteers become stewards of the watershed and act as liaisons who will teach their friends, neighbors and community leaders the importance of reducing stormwater pollution.
 This program trains volunteers to use standardized equipment and techniques to gather credible water information using quality assurance protocols and to use that data for environmental education, waterbody restoration and protection and watershed stewardship.
 Volunteers may also identify problems by analyzing data and taking action steps to resolve water quality problems.
 Please see Appendix G.